 It is also used to draw the viewer’s attention to a specific aspect of the subject as the rest of the image is usually out of focus.
-It also leads to the bokeh of the picture looking much better, which means that the aesthetic quality of out-of-focus areas in the image gives an effect of a ‘nice’ background blur.
+It also leads to the picture’s bokeh looking much better, which means that the aesthetic quality of out-of-focus areas in the image gives an effect of a ‘nice’ background blur.

 20 of the greatest shallow depth field photography tips for you:

 1. Widening the Bokeh

-Widen the aperture, if you want a wider bokeh.
-So use a shallower depth of field as anything other than it will cause the bokeh to be turn out pentagonal or octagonal.
+Widen the aperture if you want a wider bokeh.
+Use a shallower depth of field as anything other than it will cause the bokeh to turn out pentagonal or octagonal.

 2. Softening the Backgrounds